 - they reduce the risk of frostbite in the cold by eliminating moisture from the coop

-This was the state of my first chicken coop when it arrived.nest box curtains) as it didn't work quite as planned.
+This was the state of my first chicken coop when it arrived.hardware cloth (we tried both) to prevent the chickens from walking in the droppings.
+This design was short-lived (as were the burlap version of nest box curtains) as it didn't work quite as planned.
 The droppings didn't fall through the chicken wire as much as they stuck to it.
 The chickens would walk on the wire and drag shavings up onto it, making a big, matted mess that was a nightmare to clean.

 The chickens don't seem to notice it and they tend not to walk on the droppings board as I expected they might.Virtual Coop Tour.
 We installed these temporary roosts so the Black Copper Marans chicks could move in but we intended to install a droppings board when time permitted.
 (It's obvious they were molting when this shot was taken.
 Those shavings were no more than a day old.)
 The position of the nest boxes and pop door (on the right in this photo) presented installation challenges for the roosts and the DB.